-- Keep the eLearning course's navigability in mind.
 While the aesthetic appeal of the design may be of paramount importance, it's essential to keep the eLearning course's navigability in mind as well.
 After all, even a stunning eLearning course design with informative content and plenty of multimedia presentations isn't going to be helpful to the learners if they cannot navigate through the eLearning modules.
 Make sure that there are no extraneous links or buttons, and that each eLearning screen directs the user to the next, without unnecessary images or text becoming a distraction.

 You will also want to keep the eLearning course’s maintenance in mind.
 Will it be easy to maintain the overall design of the eLearning course?
 Is it going to be easy and convenient to upload new content into the modules, or will the new design pose a problem when it comes time to update the information within the course?
 A visually appealing course must be easy to upkeep, or else it will gradually lose its form, function, and organization.

 To conclude, the overall design of your eLearning course will have an impact upon the learners’ eLearning experience.
 Psychologically speaking, an eLearning course that is well created and developed will allow the learners to get more out of the eLearning course, given that it provides them with a more cohesive and visually appealing eLearning environment.
 A well designed eLearning course also forms a favorable first impression upon learners, who then are more likely to feel as though the eLearning course is of high quality and worth both their investment of time and, if applicable, their money.